kicaj29/angular-examples/README.md

 __Validation__
 Example with existing validator is available in template-driven forms (required validator).
 *ForbiddenValidatorDirective* is validator that works fine for standard input but also for any custom control that returns string,
 so we can use this validator in *MySimpleControlComponent*.
+__NOTE: it is important to use *useExisting* and not *useClass* in providers.__ With *useClass* we end up with multiple instances of *MySimpleControlComponent*.
+Use *useClass* to see that the constructor is called more than one time!!!

 ### My super control
 Example with a control that works fine for both forms: template driven and reactive forms.